Effective method: Definition

 Optionally, it may also be required that the method never returns a result as if it were an answer when the method is applied to a problem from outside its class.
 Adding this requirement reduces the set of classes for which there is an effective method.

 Algorithms

-An effective method for calculating the values of a function is an algorithm.
-Functions for which an effective method exists are sometimes called effectively calculable.
+An effective method for calculating the values of a function is called "an algorithm".

 Computable functions

 Several independent efforts to give a formal characterization of effective calculability led to a variety of proposed definitions (general recursive functions, Turing machines, λ-calculus) that later were shown to be equivalent.
 The notion captured by these definitions is known as recursive or effective computability.

 The Church–Turing thesis states that the two notions coincide: any number-theoretic function that is effectively calculable is recursively computable.
-As this is not a mathematical statement, it cannot be proven by a mathematical proof.